 Pretty Places to Visit

-From the three-arched medieval bridge that crosses the River Windrush, to the high Wolds and beautiful views at the top, Burford’s High Street is a topsy-turvy world of ancient cottages.
-It appears that little has changed since Tudor times – except that now the old buildings are filled with shops, pubs and galleries.
+From the triple-arched mediaeval bridge that crosses the River Windrush to the high Wolds and the beautiful views at the top, Burford’s High Street is a topsy-turvy tumble of ancient cottages.
+Little seems to have changed since Tudor times – except its ancient buildings that now play host to shops, pubs and galleries.